OSOceanAcoustics/echodataflow/docs/source/logging/kelk.md

 docker-compose down -v
 ```

-## Configuring Kafka Logging in echodataflow
+## Configuring Kafka Logging in Echodataflow
 Configure your Kafka server in the datastore.yaml file for echodataflow.

 ### Example datastore.yaml